illinois-ceesd/mirgecom/doc/running/profiling.rst

 Profiling memory consumption with :mod:`memray`
 -----------------------------------------------

+|Mirgecom| automatically tracks overall memory consumption on host and
+devices via :mod:`logpyle`, but :mod:`memray` can be used to gain a finer-grained understanding of how much memory is allocated in which parts of the code.

 |Mirgecom| allocates two types of memory during execution:

 #.
 Python host memory for :mod:`numpy` data, Python lists and dicts, etc. This memory